-The best and most important safety feature of any airline operation is a well-trained, highly experienced and qualified, professional pilot.
+The best and most important safety feature of any airline operation is two well-trained, highly experienced and qualified, professional pilots.
 Our safety regulations are based on metrics and data.
 The first officer minimum qualifications and other safety standards should be maintained or raised.

 Unmanned aircraft systems (UAS) and remotely piloted aircraft (RPA)—both sometimes referred to as “drones”—are flown without a pilot on board the aircraft.
 UAS/RPA will eventually be integrated into the national airspace where they will interact with existing aircraft in the system.
 This process must be done safely, and these new aircraft must be held to the same standards that exist for all other operators.